 Wise words, and attributed to Ruskin since at least 1916, but they’re not his.
 They’re real words, and somebody wrote them, but they’re not Ruskin’s words even though they sound like words he would have strung together.

-The fake Ruskin quote beautifully illustrates why a bargain-buy may, in fact, turn out to be expensive in the long run, but the very fact that the words were not spoken or written by Ruskin, the person they are always attributed to, flags up the fact that you shouldn't believe everything you see on the internet.
+The fake Ruskin quote beautifully illustrates why a bargain-buy may, in fact, turn out to be expensive in the long run, but the very fact that the words were not spoken or written by Ruskin, the person they are always attributed to, flags up the fact that – as that orange fella says – you shouldn’t believe everything you see on the internet.

 What is real and what is not real?
 What is a bargain and what is not a bargain?
 When is a Pinarello a Chinerello?

 These concepts, and much more, are explored in this series of twenty long-form articles about the shady world of counterfeit bicycles, fake parts, and knock-off clothing.
-The titles of the articles can be found below.
+Fake news?
+Not a bit of it.
+It’s all horribly real.

 (Oh, and Ruskin hated bicycling – "to wiggle on wheels will never supersede the appointed God’s way of slow walking," he wrote some time before 1888.
 Probably.)